-- 2. Is the child engaging with the recommended information, resources, or services?
-If the child is not engaging, it is essential to re-examine motivation and explore reasons for the lack of engagement. - 3.
-Does the child and their parent/caregiver think that the recommended information, resources, or services are/were helpful? - 4.
-Is there evidence of deterioration or changing risk of suicide or harm to self or others? - 5.
-Is the child or family experiencing new or worsening social and environmental stressors? - 6.
-Discuss and document the next steps in collaboration with the parent/caregiver and child.
-The next steps might: - Continue existing service arrangements, - Build in additional supports, - Initiate a referral to a different level of care.
+- Is the adolescent engaging with the recommended information, resources, and services?
+If the adolescent is not engaging, it is essential to re-examine motivation and explore reasons for the lack of engagement. - 2.
+Does the adolescent think that the recommended information, resources, and services are/were helpful? - 3.
+Is there evidence of deterioration or changing risk of suicide or harm to self or others? - 4.
+Is the adolescent experiencing new or worsening social and environmental stressors? - 5.
+Discuss and document the next steps in collaboration with the adolescent.
+The next steps might include: - Continue existing service arrangements - Build in additional supports - Initiate a referral to a different level of care